 Gen Zers are often tech-savvy, independent-minded, and unafraid of trying new things within their careers.
 They prefer to use technology for basically everything.
 To cultivate their full potential, leaders must nurture innovation and keep pace with technological transformation.

-Mr. Kadari Singo, Acting Chief Executive Officer of UONGOZI Institute, believes that Gen Zers have the power to shape the future of the workplace:
+Mr. Kadari Singo, Chief Executive Officer of UONGOZI Institute, believes that Gen Zers have the power to shape the future of the workplace:

 “In a constantly changing world, innovation is key to remaining resilient and relevant.
 Gen Zers see technology differently than us [older generations].
 We must give them the opportunity to act on that to promote innovative and sustainable solutions.
 Principally, they are our ticket to a better future.”